Emerald Triangle

 Growers have been cultivating Cannabis plants in this region since the 1960s, during San Francisco's Summer of Love.
 Growing cannabis in the Emerald Triangle is considered a way of life, and the locals believe that everyone living in this region is either directly or indirectly reliant on the cannabis industry.
-The industry exploded in the region with the passage of California Proposition 215, which legalized the use of cannabis for medicinal purposes in California.
+The industry exploded in the region with the passage of California Proposition 215 (1996), which legalized the use of cannabis for medicinal purposes in California.
 The passage of Proposition 64 in 2016 legalized the general sale and distribution of cannabis.

 History

-When growing cannabis was illegal, this area was remote with limited law enforcement.
+When growing cannabis was illegal, this area was attractive due to its remoteness and limited law enforcement capabilities.
 The area has developed a reputation for cannabis with exceptionally good flavor and cannabinoid profiles.

 In 1984, Humboldt residents filed a federal lawsuit claiming they had been subject to illegal surveillance by U-2 high-altitude reconnaissance aircraft deployed by the California-based multiagency task force started the year prior, the Campaign Against Marijuana Planting.

+As of 2023, Humboldt County has the largest cannabis farming industry in the Emerald Triangle.
+While the largest legal pot farm in the county was 8 acres, a 2021 survey found the median pot farm size to be 0.09 ha.

 Population

 The total population in the Emerald Triangle is 236,250 according to the 2010 census.
 The majority of the population is widely spread throughout the woody hills and mountains that make up the area.
 With an area of 11,138 square miles, the Emerald Triangle population density is 21/mi2.

-In this sparsely populated region, the largest urban area is the city of Eureka in Humboldt County with a population approaching 50,000 people.
+In this sparsely populated region, the largest urban area is the city of Eureka in Humboldt County with a population approaching 27,000 people.
 The second and third largest cities, by far larger than any other cities in the region, are Arcata (also in Humboldt), with 17,231 people, and Ukiah (in Mendocino), with 16,075 people.